 Some departments have further requirements for entrance to their courses.
 Standards for International students are higher than for New Zealand Resident Students.

 NCEA (National Certificate of Educational Achievement) at Level 1 (Year 11), Level 2 (Year 12) and Level 3 (Year 13) is administered by NZQA (New Zealand Qualifications Authority).
-All students must pay a fee for sitting these examinations in November.
+All students must pay a fee to sit these examinations in November.
 This should be included in fees for Year 11, 12 and 13 students.
 Students aged between 13 and 18 are welcome to apply to attend our school.
 On arrival each student is interviewed and placed in a course most suited to his/her needs.